rajsiddarth/Neural_Net/Readme.md

 # Neural Net_implementations
 NN_implementation_1: Algorithm without using built in python packages

+NN_Multiclass: NN Algorithm for multi class classification implemented in R using neuralnet library and iris dataset

-Classification_model1: Algorithm implemented in R using neuralnet library on Bank data set with variable description as given below:
+Classification_model1: NN Algorithm for two class classification implemented in R using neuralnet library on Bank data set with variable description as given below:

 Variable Description:
 ID: Customer ID